zruzicka/zruzicka.github.io/posts/JOTB22.md

 # J on the Beach

 J on the Beach (JOTB) is a truly interesting conference in Málaga by the end of April.
-The motto is "bringing developers and devops together around big data".
-JOTB offers interesting tech topics, experienced speakers from all around the world, and many opportunities to talk with speakers and other attendees.
+The motto is "bringing developers and DevOps together around big data".
+JOTB offers interesting tech topics, workshops, experienced speakers from all around the world, and many opportunities to talk with speakers and other attendees.

 ## Talks